neifors/anonymous-confessions-project/README.md

+# Confessions Place Project

-# A place where to feel free to confess anything anonymously
+First idea: A place where to feel free to confess anything anonymously.

+A community website for anonymous users where to post anonymous confessions entries with gifs, and also interact with posts by commenting or reacting with emojis.

 #### Credits